 Eco Friendly Driving

 - Report smoking vehicles.
-If you see a vehicle on the road with visible air pollution, make a note of the license number and report it to the state as a public service following instructions in the following Web site: http://www.nctcog.org/trans/air/smoking/form.asp.
-The vehicle owner will receive information from the state on the vehicle emissions program and the repair replacement program
+If you see a vehicle on the road with visible air pollution, make a note of the license number and report it to the state as a public service following instructions from the NCTCOG's Regional Smoking Vehicle Program web page.
+The vehicle owner will receive information from the state on the vehicle emissions program and the repair replacement program.

 Energy Efficient Homes